aaltsys/doc-newwares/facility/05_accounts.rst

 Accounts Database Schema
 =============================

-The Accounts database column schema can be found at :ref:`accounts`.
+The Accounts database column schema can be found at :ref:`accounts-schema`.